Pride at Mia –– Minneapolis Institute of Art

 Tours

-About the 2SLGBTQIA+ Staff Work Group
+About the 2SLGBTQIA+ Employee Resource Group

 Comprised of staff from multiple departments, this group aims to create a space for employees to think about museum content and staff advocacy through the lens of the queer experience.
-2SLGBTQIA+ stands for Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual, +
+2SLGBTQIA+ stands for Two-Spirit, lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual, +.

-Current Exhibitions
+Past Exhibitions

 Christopher Selleck: Body//Weight

 At the core of the exhibition by Minneapolis-based artist Christopher Selleck is a seven-year investigation into body image and the depiction of the ideal masculine figure.
 Selleck worked collaboratively with each model to present a more vulnerable version of the sitter.
-The exhibition will feature self-portraits, video, sculpture, and portrait photography.
-On view through June 25, 2023.

 Teo Nguyen: Việt Nam Peace Project